13Bytes/LabFoodDesk/README.md

 **Admin-Functionality:**
 - Users are authenticated against LDAP (with additional magic links for development).
-- All items can have an percentual and/or fixed  additional fee which cann be tracked on special clearing accounts.
+- All items can have a percentual and/or fixed additional fee which can be tracked on special clearing accounts.
 - Users can be compensated for procurement from those special clearing accounts as well as from the "main account"